-Courses offered within the degree and certificate programs include electronics and electricity, machining, CAD/CAM, PLC’s, controllers, robotics, hydraulics, welding and more.
+Courses offered within the degree and certificate programs include electronics and electricity, machining, computer aided design/computer aided manufacturing (CAD/CAM), Programmable Logic Controllers (PLC's), controllers, robotics, hydraulics, welding and more.
 Graduates will be ready to pursue entry-level careers in various industries and occupations such as electrician technician; installation, maintenance and repair worker; welder; electronics technician; robotics programmer; millwright and many other opportunities.

 For more information on tuition and fees for one of the academic programs, contact the admission office.
 Financial aid may be available.
-If you have a group of employees to train or a particular challenge for your business, contact Project Director Sheila Barton for more information.
+If you have a group of employees to train or a particular challenge for your business, contact Director of Workforce Development, Sheila Barton for more information.
 We offer value-added, affordable training customized for your needs.

-The Associate of Applied Science (AAS) in Technology, with options in Alternative Energy, Manufacturing Technology and Technology Management, are available to students through a combination of seated, blended, online and laboratory courses.
+The Associate of Applied Science (AAS) in Technology, with options in Alternative Energy, Advanced Manufacturing Technology, Advanced Industrial Maintenance, Manufacturing Management and Technology Management are available to students through a combination of seated, blended, online and laboratory courses.

-Each of the options within the AAS degree, Alternative Energy, Manufacturing Technology and Technology Management, are also offered as stand-alone certificate programs.
+Each of the options within the AAS degree, Alternative Energy, Advanced Manufacturing Technology, Advanced Industrial Maintenance, Manufacturing Management and Technology Management, are also offered as stand-alone certificate programs.
 The courses in these certificates may also be used to complete the AAS in Technology.
 Certificates offered are appropriate for students interested in improving job skills and opportunities in manufacturing and technical fields.
 Certificates generally can be obtained in less than one year.

 - Alternative Energy: Electricity, electronics, biofuels, solar and wind energy

-- Manufacturing Technology: Welding, automated manufacturing, materials and processes
+- Advanced Manufacturing Technology: Welding, automated manufacturing, materials and processes

 - Technology Management: Safety, supply chain, quality and project management